deepomicslab/CoMBCR/README.md

 download_BCRencoder()
 ```
 ## Tutorial
+Considering the computational resources and the performance, the current CoMBCR uses a heavy chain.
 We provide a [tutorial](./tutorial.ipynb) for the usage of CoMBCR.
 The following usage section is for the current version of CoMBCR.

-Please refer to [tutorial_pair](./tutorial_pair.ipynb) if you want to use the paired chains.
-Kindly noted that the paired-chains will cost double computational resources and the performance won't increase significantly according to the current tested outcomes.
+If you want to use the paired chains, please directly refer to [tutorial_pair](./tutorial_pair.ipynb).
+Kindly note that the paired chains will cost double the computational resources, and the performance won't increase significantly according to the current tested outcomes.

 ## Usage
 > ### Prepare input data